Prevent burnout

 Prevention strategies

-• Have the hours reasonably calculated
+• Have reasonably calculated the hours

 • Ensure your priorities are in the right order